American models Gigi and Bella Hadid have Palestinian heritage through their father. AP

 This show of solidarity isn't surprising as over the years, the sisters have often spoken out in support of their people.

-Bella shows social media support for Palestinians before war breaks out
+Bella shows social media support for before war breaks out

 In the accompanying caption, she writes: “I won’t stop talking about the systematic oppression, pain and humility that Palestinians face on a regular basis.
 With only love in my heart and an open mind to educate myself and learn more every day.”

-Last year, she also pinned a video explaining the Nakba when, in 1948, hundreds of thousands of Palestinians were forced to leave their homes and hundreds of villages were destroyed.
+She also previously pinned a video explaining the Nakba when, in 1948, hundreds of thousands of Palestinians were forced to leave their homes and hundreds of villages were destroyed.

 “Thinking of my father today.
 Crying tears for him.
 Thinking of all the Nakba survivors, now refugees.
 Our elders who are still not allowed to return to their homeland.
 I’m holding Palestine in my heart today,” she wrote in the post, shared on Nakba Day on May 15, 2022.